bertilmuth/requirementsascode/README.md

 }
 ```

-# documentation of requirements as code
+# Documentation of requirements as code
 * [Examples for building/running state based use case models](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/helloworld)
 * [How to generate documentation from models](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract)
 * [Cross-cutting concerns example](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples/crosscuttingconcerns)

-# publications
+# Publications
 * [Implementing a hexagonal architecture](https://dev.to/bertilmuth/implementing-a-hexagonal-architecture-1kgf)
 * [Kissing the state machine goodbye](https://dev.to/bertilmuth/kissing-the-state-machine-goodbye-34n9)
 * [The truth is in the code](https://medium.freecodecamp.org/the-truth-is-in-the-code-86a712362c99)

-# subprojects
+# Subprojects
 * [requirements as code core](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodecore): create and run models.
 * [requirements as code extract](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeextract): generate documentation from the models (or any other textual artifact).
 * [requirements as code examples](https://github.com/bertilmuth/requirementsascode/tree/master/requirementsascodeexamples): example projects illustrating the use of requirements as code.

-# build from sources
+# Build from sources
 Use Java >=11 and the project's gradle wrapper to build from sources.

-# related topics
+# Related topics
 * The work of Ivar Jacobson on Use Cases.
 As an example, have a look at [Use Case 2.0](https://www.ivarjacobson.com/publications/white-papers/use-case-ebook).
 * The work of Alistair Cockburn on Use Cases, specifically the different goal levels.
 Look [here](http://alistair.cockburn.us/Use+case+fundamentals) to get started, or read the book "Writing Effective Use Cases".